qdot/khole-py/README.rst

 00 01 04 01 9b 07 67 00 00 00 00 00 00 00 00 00 00 00

-The important values are bytes 3-4 (0x019b), and bytes 5-6 (0x0767).
+The important values are:

-They're big endian sensor readings that vary linearly based on how much the kGoal is being squeezed.
-Still not exactly sure what the differences in the sensor readings are.
+- bytes 3-4 (0x019b in example) - This is the big-endian calibrated
+  sensor reading, starting from 0 based on the last calibration setting and going up.
+Calibration can be reset by hitting the button on the top of the toy, which makes the LED turn green.
+- bytes 5-6 (0x0767 in example) - This is the big-endian uncalibrated
+  sensor reading.
+It'll always report the same range no matter the calibration setting.

 Python Implementation
 ---------------------